-A Peer Supporter is kind of a student buddy, who is a fellow student who is friendly and open, has good listening skills and shows empathy.
+A Peer Supporter is a fellow student who is friendly and open, has good listening skills and shows empathy.
 It is a support for students who need someone to talk to, about small and big problems or concerns.

 - Students may have questions about practical, social and emotional challenges, and be helpful if you need health services or other relevant follow-up services.